 - if a debt is not legally collectible through court process; and

-- that the nominal payment on a debt will revive a debt, making it legally collectible in court again.
+- that a nominal payment on a debt will revive the debt, making it legally collectible in court again.

 Age and gender discrimination